 For more information, visit covid19.alaska.gov/reopen.

-Face coverings are recommended for residents when in public places where physical distancing is difficult to maintain.
+Face coverings are recommended for residents when in public places.
 All businesses must develop, establish, and implement policies to limit and prevent the spread of COVID-19, including providing necessary protective equipment.
-Additional information can be found in the State’s industry-specific guidance.

 For more information, visit azgovernor.gov/governor/reopening-guidance.